GeorgeYoussefRoger/Binary-Tools/README.md

 1. **Binary Calculator**
 2. **Number Base Converter**

+This project was developed as a collaborative team effort with each member contributing specific functionalities to create robust and user-friendly tools for number system computations.

 ## Features
 ### Binary Calculator
 - Compute the one's complement of a binary number.